HailtheWhale/Construct_intro_cpp/README.md

 - Completed by Donovan Gegg

 ## Dependencies
-Base repository with rosbot control class here: https://bitbucket.org/theconstructcore/cpp_course_repo.git
+Base repository with rosbot control class here: https://bitbucket.org/theconstructcore/cpp_course_repo.git.
+Replace src folder with this one to get working.

 ## What's This Repo About?
 To demonstrate course contents, with an added twist to demonstrate material understanding.